ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/pressure_monitors/Omega_IBTHX.md

 Device communicates via TCP

-There are connection issues with this device - these show up with a ping to the IP so are independent of any driver being used (whether it be labview or epics).
+There are connection issues with this device - these show up with a ping to the IP so are independent of any driver being used (whether it be LabVIEW or epics).